swills/cirrina/NOTES.md

 # TODO

 * Convert all bool in database to `sql.NullBool`
-* Ensure all listing in client default to human-readable, add option for exact number (-p)
 * Add disk update to server/client
 * Add zvol support to GUI - including listing dev type in disk list
 * Add vm priority (nice) stuff to GUI